With a history of thousands of years, Hanoi is a destination imbued with the rich culture of Vietnam.

 Join a cooking class with shopping for ingredients, and your instructor will show you how to choose the freshest food.
 After that, you will enjoy the finished product made by yourself.

 Plenty of cooking classes that you can join.
-You can choose to learn how to cook some famous local dishes, such as bun cha, fried spring rolls, egg coffee.
+You can choose to learn how to cook some famous local dishes, such as bun cha, fried spring rolls, and egg coffee.

 5. Watch the city view from over 270 meters high